Decay of eigenfunctions of elliptic PDEs, II: Introduction and previous results

 In this paper we will study quantities somewhat similar to \eqref{eqn:sigmac}.
 One of those is a rough measure of the asymptotics at infinity.
 It is the {\it local decay rate} of any $\phi\in L^2$ defined for $\omega \in S^{d-1}$ by

 In the next section we introduce in addition two other measures of exponential rate of decay which also depend on direction.
 Those notions appear more amenable to analysis than the local decay rate, but as we will see our study of these other notions of decay yields information on $\sigma_{loc}(\omega) $.
 Our main result will be presented in Section \ref{sec:calc-decay-rate}, see Theorem \ref{rademacher1}.
-It allows us to some extent to calculate rates of decay of eigenfunctions in $L^2$, most notably for rotation invariant $Q$'s, see Theorem \ref{rotationinv} (announced earlier in \cite{HS}).
+It allows us to some extent to calculate rates of decay of eigenfunctions in $L^2$, most notably for rotationally invariant $Q$'s, see Theorem \ref{rotationinv} (announced earlier in \cite{HS}).
 This is in the spirit of Theorem \ref{thm:global decay rate determined}, that is by solving a certain system of algebraic equations.
-We give another demonstration of our results for an example in Section \ref{sec:example} (a non-rotation invariant case).
+We give another demonstration of our results for an example in Section \ref{sec:example} (a non-rotationally invariant case).
+In Section \ref{sec:Agmon} we elaborate on a connection to previous works \cite{Ag1, Ag2}.
+We show how the above mentioned system of algebraic equations relates to \cite{Ag1, Ag2} and in fact, more generally, can be derived by a variational principle.
+In Subsection \ref{Green's function} we discuss the exponential decay of the Green's function when the spectral parameter is outside $\text{Ran}Q$.
 Finally we have collected various considerations on possible smoothness of rates of decay of eigenfunctions in Section \ref{sec:set-barmathcale}.